/CMA Closeup/ By Tricia Despres

 There was a time when a singer's voice disorders were mainly about crisis management.
 But recently, preventative treatment has become important, especially in Nashville, where the voice is one’s moneymaker.

-“For many years when we saw an artist, it was very hush-hush,” said Dr. Gaelyn Garrett, Medical Director at the Vanderbilt Voice Center and an Associate Professor in the Department of Otolaryngology.
+“For many years when we saw an artist, it was very hush-hush,” said Dr. Gaelyn Garrett, Medical Director at the Vanderbilt Voice Center and a Professor in the Department of Otolaryngology.
 “It was literally taboo to think something was wrong or say that something was wrong.
 Artists were scared.”
 If they weren’t working, they weren’t getting paid, their band members weren’t getting paid, their agents weren’t getting paid… The list went on and on.